Acclimatizing your new kitten to its new home:

 It is also important to trim nails about once a week or so.
 Here at our house we have a kitty spa day.
 One by one they get their nails trimmed and immediately after they get special treats.
 They come running for their spa time!

 We free fee our cats here with dry food.
-They eat Purina Pro Plan Chicken and Rice.
+They eat a mixture of Acana First Feast Kitten Dry and Royal Canin Kitten dry.
 You will receive a sample bag when you pick up your kitten.
 However, I recommend you purchase a bag prior to bringing your kitten home.
 As a veterinarian, I recommend against Grain Free food.
 Studies show it has been linked to heart disease.
 I also feed canned food once or twice a day.
 Try different varieties to see which he/she prefers.
 You may phase out the canned food as they grow.

 It is important that your cat drink clean water regularly to prevent urinary tract issues.
 I recommend a water fountain that has an area where your cat can drink the trickling water or the water in the bowl.
 I have tried many different kinds and the one that works the best for us is the Veken Pet Fountain from Amazon.